 You’ve made the decision to invest, you even know you need to diversify, but where to start?
-Human nature will pull you to what you know, so we thought it would be useful to outline a few of the asset classes you might not.
+Human nature will pull you to what you know, so we thought it would be useful to outline a few of the asset classes you might not be so familiar with.

 Equity is a stock that represents ownership.
 This is ownership over a physical asset or business.
 It is one of the three principal asset classes.
-It is the value of a business after all debts are paid, that value can then be sold in the form of stocks.
+It is the value of a business after all debts are paid, which can then be sold in the form of stocks.

 A government bond is a bond issued by a nation to support public spending.
 They usually come with a promise to pay periodic interest payments and repay the face value on the maturity date.
-They are usually sold in the currency of that particular country.
-These are usually considered to relatively low in risk and provide a benchmark for other investments to be compared.
+They are usually sold in the currency of their specific country.
+These are usually considered relatively low in risk and provide a benchmark for other investments to be compared.

 Learn more about High Yield Bonds which are related to Corporate Bonds.

-The commodity asset class is made up of basic goods, these are viewed to be interchangeable.
-The barrel of oil from one provider should be very similar to one from another.
-Commodities could include grains, oil, natural gas, copper or gold.
+The commodity asset class is made up of basic, interchangeable goods.
+The barrel of oil from one provider, for instance, should be very similar to the barrel of oil from a different provider.
+Commodities, for example, include grains, oil, natural gas, copper or gold.